 Entering by the right field gate will also enable you to get a good look at M&T Bank Stadium, home of the defending Super Bowl Champion Ravens, and its statue of Colts legend Johnny Unitas, and to get to what appears to be the only escalator bank at Camden Yards.

+The field is natural grass.
 The park is not symmetrical.
 The left-field pole is 333 feet from home plate, left-center a nice, close 364, the deepest point in left-center 410, straightaway center 400, right-center 373, and the right-field pole 318.
 Unlike its predecessor, pitcher-friendly Memorial Stadium, Camden Yards is very much a hitters' park.